ArneBruhns98/Embedded-Software-Development/README.md

 # Embedded Software Development - Weatherstation

-A project of the modules Embedded Software Development from the University of Applied Sciences Lübeck.
+A project of the module Embedded Software Development from the University of Applied Sciences Lübeck.

 Team size: 2 persons